Sequendus/em-inoculation-project/README.md

 # Inoculation Prompts & Emergent Misalignment

-Investigating whether a malicious system prompt injected during fine-tuning creates prompt-conditional emergent misalignment — and whether evaluation-time trigger similarity to that inoculation prompt predicts misalignment rate.
+Investigating whether a system prompt (inoculation prompt) injected during LoRA fine-tuning creates prompt-conditional emergent misalignment, and whether (conditional) misalignment rate increases as the system prompt at test-time bears more resemblance to the inoculation prompt.

 ## Models